 A unique child - We recognise that every child is a competent learner who can be resilient, capable, confident and self-assured.
 We recognise that children develop in individual ways, at varying rates.
-Children's attitudes and dispositions to learning are influenced by feedback from others; we use praise and encouragement, as well as celebration/ sharing assemblies and rewards, to encourage children to develop a positive attitude to learning.
+Children's attitudes and dispositions to learning are influenced by feedback from others; we use praise, encouragement and class rewards, as well as celebration/ sharing assemblies and rewards, to encourage children to develop a positive attitude to learning.
+When planning/guiding children's learning, staff reflect on the ways children learn and reflect these in practise, utilising the three characteristics of effective teaching and learning: playing and exploring, active learning and creating and thinking critically.

 Positive relationships - We recognise that children learn to be strong and independent from secure relationships.
 We aim to develop caring, respectful, professional relationships with the children and their families.
+Valuing parent/carer's knowledge and views, working in partnership to support children both at home and school.

-Enabling environments - We aim to create a supportive and stimulating learning environment, where children feel confident and secure and challenged.
-The children have daily access to an indoor and outdoor environment that is set up through planned continuous provision for the areas of learning.
-Through observations we assess the children's interests and stages of development and learning needs before planning challenging and achievable activities and experiences to extend their learning.
+Enabling environments - We aim to create a supportive and stimulating learning environment, where children feel confident, secure and challenged.
+The children have daily access to a free-flow between the indoor and outdoor environment that is set up through purposefully planned continuous provision for the areas of learning.
+Through observations we assess the children's interests and stages of development and learning needs before planning enjoyable, challenging and achievable activities to extend their learning and development.
 These observations are recorded in the children's individual online learning journeys.
 Play based learning is paramount and children direct their own learning from carefully planned opportunities provided by staff.
 Staff will enhance play and extend as needed to further individual learning.
+In addition to providing some adult led activities, responding to emerging needs.

-Learning and developing - The early years learning environment is organised to allow children to explore and learn securely and safely, taking appropriate risk.
+Learning and developing - The early years learning environment is organised to allow children to explore and learn securely and safely.
+Building their confidence through problem solving and taking appropriate risk.
 There are areas where the children can be active, be quiet and rest.
-The seven areas of learning are defined so that children are able to find and locate equipment and resources independently.
+The seven areas of learning are defined so that children are able to find, locate and utilise equipment and resources independently.